Community Spirit Awards

 Recognizes an individual or organization whose outstanding voluntary contribution of environmental stewardship has helped to enhance or protect Oakville's environment.

-Group Volunteer Award, sponsored by Sun Life Financial
+Group Volunteer Award, sponsored by Whole Foods Market

 Recognizes a group of three or more individuals who have come together to volunteer their time toward a shared goal/activity or event involving leadership, innovation and creativity.
 Activities or events can benefit all ages.

-Recognizes an individual or organization that has made an outstanding contribution to Oakville’s heritage and history by aiding in the preservation and celebration of Oakville’s natural, built or cultural heritage.
+Recognizes an individual or organization that has made an outstanding contribution to Oakville by aiding in the preservation and celebration of Oakville’s natural, built or cultural heritage.

 Individual Volunteer Award, sponsored by Paradiso Restaurant